twosixlabs/acsploit/examples/STAC-airplan/Walkthrough.md

-# Bombing TextCrunchr1
+# Bombing AirPlan

 ## Using ACsploit to identify and exploit vulnerabilities

 `AirPlan` is a set of programs from Engagement 2 of the DARPA STAC program.
 (The STAC program, which birthed ACsploit, presents its performers with a series of Java programs containing algorithmic complexity vulnerabilities and challenge questions that specify the conditions under which the vulnerabilities must be exploited.)
 In this example we use ACsploit to identify and exploit a vulnerability.

-The `airplan_1.tar` and `airplan_5.tar` archives in this directory contains a description of the challenge program (`description.txt`), the challenge program itself(`challenge_program/bin/airplan_1`) as well as some example scripts to help a user interact with the vulnerable program (`examples/`).
+The `airplan_1.tar` and `airplan_5.tar` archives in this directory each contain a description of the challenge program (`description.txt`), the challenge program itself (`challenge_program/bin/airplan_[1, 5]`), and example scripts to help a user interact with the vulnerable program (`examples/`).
 You can use these to follow along with this walkthrough at home.

-The challenge question (the same question for `Question_051.txt`, `Question_052.txt`) that we are trying to answer is reproduced below:
+The challenge questions (`Question_051.txt` and `Question_052.txt` are identical) that we are trying to answer are reproduced below in unified form:

 ```
 Challenge Program: